ybyzek/theniledev-examples/webapp/README.md

 ## Setup Certificates

-1. Create certificates for your local machine and accept them.
-The Nile backend will only serve cookies to `\*.thenile.dev` domains, which is required for login
+1. At the current time, Nile will only serve cookies to `\*.thenile.dev` domains, which is required for login, so you must put this app in that domain.
+Create certificates for your local machine and accept them.

 - Edit `/etc/hosts` and add `127.0.0.1 local.thenile.dev`.
 - Run `mkdir .certificates && cd .certificates`